-States take steps to entice minority marijuana entrepreneurs
+States Take Steps To Entice Minority Marijuana Entrepreneurs

 Recreational pot was legalized in Washington in 2012.
 The state has nearly 500 licensed retail stores.

-Nearly 3 percent of retail license holders are African-American in a state where black people are 3.5 percent of the population .
+Nearly 3 percent of retail license holders are African-American in a state where .
 In 2015, African-Americans made up 11 percent of marijuana arrests.

 Brian Smith, spokesman for the Washington State Liquor and Cannabis Board, said the board is interested in diversifying licensees and may use targeted outreach to ethnic communities if they decide to license more people in the future.